Nancy Abelmann: Education and research

 Nancy earned a bachelor's degree in East Asian Studies at Harvard University, and an M.A. and Ph.D. in anthropology from University of California, Berkeley.
 An anthropologist of Korea and of Korean Americans, she studied transnational and urban studies, film studies, Asian studies, Asian American studies, education, and gender studies.
 Her work, along with John Lie, Kathleen McHugh, Jung-ah Choi and So Jin Park, helped energize and shape Korean studies and Asian American studies over the past two decades.

-Nancy was instrumental in the development of the Asian American Studies Program at the University of Illinois at Urbana-Champaign, as well as creating the Ethnography of the University Initiative with Peter Mortensen and Bill Kelleher.
+Nancy was instrumental in the development of the Asian American Studies Program at the University of Illinois at Urbana-Champaign, as well as creating the Ethnography of the University Initiative with Peter Mortensen and Bill Kelleher in 2003 (a program where students can study different social institutions and cultures at the university).
 Unusually for an adult language-learner, she achieved near-native fluency in both Japanese and Korean.

-From 2012 to 2014, she served as the President of the Society for Urban, National, and Transnational Anthropology.
+From 2012 to 2014, she served as the president of the Society for Urban, National, and Transnational Anthropology.